Description of Methodology

 Restatements and Error Correction

 If a reporting error is discovered after a report is issued, CheckedUp will assess whether the error materially affects campaign reporting.
 If so, the client will be notified and a corrected report will be issued.
-An internal Reporting Error Log tracks all such events, including cause, resolution, and disclosure decisions.
+An internal Report Error Log tracks all such events, including cause, resolution, and disclosure decisions.